saifullah007/intelliJSamplePlugin/README.md

 # intelliJSamplePlugin
-A sample plugin to generate customToString method for java class.
+A sample plugin to generate customToString method for java POJOs.